MrApplejuice/wp-autologin-links/readme.txt

    reasons.
 2. The administrator UI allowing administrators to generate autologin links that redirect visitors to specific pages of a website.
-The screenshot shows the menu together with the popup widnow that allows copying of the redirect link.
+The screenshot shows the menu together with the popup window that allows copying of the redirect link.

 == Changelog ==